Sometimes I am asked —

-But unhappy relationships that end can be made happy.
-And usually the "end" — let's breakup — part provides the springboard for that transformation to happen.
+Yet unhappy relationships that end can be made happy.
+And usually the “end” — the breakup — part provides the springboard for that transformation to happen.

-So how do you know if what you had was recoverable?
+But how do you know if what you had was recoverable, and can be made into something better?

 It’s not always easy to know.